 Test Ad Copy and CTAs

-Keep testing different versions of your ads — headlines, descriptions, and calls to action — to see which messages connect best with your audience.
+Test different versions of your ads, including their headlines, descriptions, and calls to action.
+This will help you determine which messages resonate most with your audience.

 Try changing what you highlight (features or benefits), how you frame it (emotional or logical), and even small details like the button text (“Start Free Trial” vs. “See How It Works”).